 If actuals are a lot lower than anticipated, it is time to look at where the problem is.
-Are you suffering greater than anticipated customer What is churn?
-Churn refers to a customer cancelling their subscription to your products or services.
-It is a common metric among especially SaaS(service as a subscription) businesses.
-Churn exists…, or are you simply failing to recruit new customers?
+Are you suffering greater than anticipated customer churn, or are you simply failing to recruit new customers?

 If your actuals are greater than anticipated, this is not just a windfall.
 Where is the unexpected additional income coming from, and how can you exploit that opportunity to further improve your business strategically?